Importance of the Land

 “We Bushmen were always afraid of other people and would run away from them… We were always running away from the world.
 Now we are at the end of the world, where we don’t have anywhere else to run.

-“I can’t wait for us to have our own land, we will finally be able to relax.
+“I can’t wait for us to have access to our own land, we will finally be able to relax.
 Our village is a very nice place, all the animals are used to us being here.
 It is important to keep that relationship.
 When we hunt, we tell the story of the animal and the hunt.
 This teaches our children how to hunt and to give respect and gratitude to the animal.” - Xhoeta, Bushmen hunter and elder.

 The San Bushmen in Botswana have lost access to their ancestral lands and have been forced into settlements.
 This community is very clear and unified that they wish to have a property that they can live on, raise their children, practice their culture and restore the cultural practices that have been compromised.
-THEY want it.
-We are committed to help make this happen for them.

 They self-facilitate their current bush village and are one of the last stronghold San Bushmen communities still living “the old ways”.